ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    a wrapper such as ``ShortByteString`` to be represented at run-time by its underlying ``ByteArray#``.

-   Since entering these primitive objects involves an indirection that would largely defeat the purpose of denesting their lifted wrappers, this must be dealt with by changing the proper tag for their pointers.
+   Today, evaluating a zero-tagged lifted object involves (at best) two levels of pointer-chasing to read the closure type from the info table, while non-zero-tagged pointers are recognized as evaluated without any memory accesses.
+So, for performance reasons, the 'panic-on-eval' problem is best resolved by making the proper tag for unlifted primitives non-zero.

    The panicking entry code can very likely be kept, but will now detect a different class of bugs: those where pointer tags are not preserved or where tag inference incorrectly concludes that a